Performing administrative management

 • Operator: Operational dashboard access, including query management and cancellation.

-• Regularly review the Admin Users count in the header.
+• Regularly review the Admin Users count.
 Keeping the number of high-privileged accounts to a minimum is a core security best practice.

 Defining role-based access control

-Control what your team can see and do within the platform.
+Control what your team can see and do within the platform with the Permissions tab.

-• If permissions become misconfigured, use the Reset to Defaults button to instantly revert the role-based access control (RBAC) matrix to the factory-recommended state for all roles.
+• If permissions become misconfigured, use the Reset to Defaults button to revert the access control matrix to the factory-recommended state for all profiles.

 Auditing administrative actions